Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Simulation Studies

 \section{Simulation Studies}

 In this section, we assess the statistical and computational efficiency of diverse block likelihood estimation methods across different scenarios.
-This encompasses an examination of matrix-free and large-sized blocking structures in comparison to the full likelihood.
+This encompasses an examination of small- and large-sized blocking structures in comparison to the full likelihood.

 From now on, we will exclusively use the acronym BCL to refer to the block likelihood with large blocks, distinguishing it from PCL and bi-CL, each having its own designated acronyms.